elanatframework/Code_behind/README.md

 Big surprise, the new version of [Elanat](https://elanat.net) is prepared on .NET Core and the new source will be released in August 2023.
 Elanat is the largest system ever migrated from .NET Standard to .NET Core.
 [Elanat](https://github.com/elanatframework/Elanat) migration is done by using Code_behind infrastructure.

+One of the great features that code-behind gives you is the support for DLL libraries.
+You can add all the .NET Core DLL libraries that you have created into the bin directory located in wwwroot so that the code-behind will call all of them.

 We added Code_behind in Nuget so that you can access it easily.
 You can use it in:
 https://www.nuget.org/packages/CodeBehind